UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/DockerInstall-Wazuh.md

 # How to install Docker For Wazuh Purposes
 Documentation showing how to install Docker for a Wazuh install.
 A default docker installation will most likely not work.
-In case anything gets outdated more information can be found here: [label](https://documentation.wazuh.com/current/deployment-options/docker/docker-installation.html)
+In case anything gets outdated more information can be found here: [Offical Wazuh Installation Docs](https://documentation.wazuh.com/current/deployment-options/docker/docker-installation.html)

 > [!IMPORTANT]
 >DISCLAMER:  Do not follow docker docs, follow provided steps!